AndrewJBateman/ionic-angular-world-data/README.md

 # :zap: Ionic Country Data

-* Ionic app that displays data about countries and oceans from the [Rest Countries](https://restcountries.com/) API, a [Google Maps](https://cloud.google.com/maps-platform/maps/) API and a local json file.
+* Ionic app that displays data about countries and oceans from the [Rest Countries](https://restcountries.com/) API, Leaflet maps and a local JSON file.
 **Note:** to open web links in a new window use: _ctrl+click on link_

 ![GitHub repo size](https://img.shields.io/github/repo-size/AndrewJBateman/ionic-angular-world-data?style=plastic)